 NeXt Doc Overview

-NeXt Doc is a five-day intensive fellowship presented by Youth FX and the Carey Institute for Global Good that brings together emerging documentary storytellers from diverse backgrounds across the country with award-winning documentary filmmakers to learn, share, and build their skills.
-The NeXt Doc program includes film screenings, masterclasses, and workshops that explore project development, narrative structure, treatment writing, budgeting, doc history and critical explorations of power and representation in non-fiction storytelling.
+NeXt Doc is a fellowship that brings together emerging documentary storytellers from diverse backgrounds across the country with award-winning documentary filmmakers to learn, share, and build their skills.
+NeXt Doc is a program of Youth FX with support from the Carey Institute for Global Good and includes film screenings, masterclasses, and workshops that explore project development, narrative structure, treatment writing, budgeting, doc history and critical explorations of power and representation in non-fiction storytelling.

 Amplifying the Voices of Diverse Filmmakers